Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Introduction

 From a theoretical perspective, establishing transferable design principles for semiconductor–cocatalyst interfaces remains challenging.
 Existing first-principles studies are often limited to isolated case studies, with substantial variability in surface orientation, termination, slab construction, cocatalyst configuration, and analysis protocols \cite{cohen2008, mou2023, gusarov2024, lin2024, samanta2022}.
 This diversity hinders systematic comparison across systems and obscures general trends linking interfacial electronic structure to photocatalytic performance.
 A second, equally fundamental limitation lies in how interfacial electronic structure is analyzed.
 Commonly used tools such as projected density of states and charge-density plots provide spatially averaged information, obscuring local variations in interfacial electronic structure.
 This limitation is particularly severe in III-nitride-nanocluster systems, where strong spontaneous polarization, dense surface states, and weak electrostatic screening give rise to distinct interfacial electrostatic landscapes between nanocluster-covered and uncovered regions.
 Spatially averaged descriptors are therefore insufficient to capture the physics of charge separation and interfacial transport \cite{zhang2012}.

 To move beyond case-specific interpretations while capturing interfacial physics, a framework is needed that simultaneously resolves spatially heterogeneous electronic structure and enables systematic comparison across chemical space.
 Data-driven approaches, when grounded in physically meaningful, spatially resolved descriptors, offer a powerful route to quantify how electronic structure, electrostatics, and chemical bonding collectively influence interfacial reactivity \cite{shi2021, mai2022, toyao2020, mou2023, xu2024}.
-In this work, we seek to establish design principles for nanocluster cocatalysts on III-nitride surfaces.
+In this work, we seek to develop a computational framework for extracting electronic-structure design insights for nanocluster cocatalysts on III-nitride surfaces.
 We construct a systematic first-principles dataset of GaN-based nanocluster interfaces spanning a wide range of cocatalyst elements and alloy compositions.
 To investigate the resulting interfacial electronic structure, we introduce a region-resolved projected local density of states (PLDOS) framework that extracts band bending, surface states, and charge redistribution across different spatial regions.
-Physically motivated descriptors derived from this analysis are then used to assess their impact on hydrogen adsorption energetics, while machine-learning models serve as a quantitative tool to evaluate descriptor importance and generalize trends across chemical space.
-Together, this approach enables the identification of transferable design principles governing charge injection, surface activation, and their coupling at semiconductor–nanocluster interfaces.
+Physically motivated descriptors derived from this analysis are then used to assess their impact on hydrogen adsorption energetics, machine-learning models serve as a quantitative tool to evaluate descriptor importance and generalize trends across chemical space.
+Together, this approach provides a framework for incorporating charge injection, surface activation, and their coupling into ab initio and data-driven design of semiconductor–nanocluster interfaces.
+Importantly, the region-resolved framework developed here is intended as a complementary, screening-level approach rather than a substitute for explicit kinetic reaction-barrier calculations.
+For heterogeneous semiconductor--nanocluster interfaces, the active site and reaction pathway are often not uniquely defined and may vary among nanocluster-covered regions, uncovered substrate regions, and interfacial boundary regions.
+Rather than focusing on a single elementary reaction step, the present approach maps the interfacial electronic structure onto physically interpretable ground-state descriptors, thereby enabling systematic comparison across diverse photocatalytic interfaces.